theory/justatheory/content/post/past/db/pg/comparing-relations.md

 );
 ```

-Now, I agree that it’s redundant with the expected-output file, but the
+Now, I agree that it's redundant with the expected-output file, but the
 assumption with [TAP] is that there *is no* expected output file: you just
 analyze its output using a [harness].
 The need for an expected output file is
 driven by the legacy of `pg_regress`.

 A bigger issue, and the one I'll focus on for the remainder of this post, is the
-requirement currently inherent in pgTAP to “contort what could naturally be
+requirement currently inherent in pgTAP to "contort what could naturally be
-expressed in SQL as a table result into a scalar.”
+expressed in SQL as a table result into a scalar."
 The issue is apparent in the
 above example: even though I'm selecting a number of rows from a table, I use
 the `ARRAY()` constructor function to force them into a scalar value—an array—in
 order to easily do the comparison.
 It also results in a useful diagnostic